fabrezi/spring-bootcamp/README.md

 Compiler checks the syntax of the source code and compiles it into bytecode.
 JVM Loads the bytecode and executes it.
 This gives us the output.

+Q. How do you run source code in a package through cmd?

+A. Once the java.class file is created in the subpackage folder.
+Then move to the source root level and then run the run command with dir path to the class file.
+For instance: `java subpackage/classname.class`

 ## Names and Reserved Names and Keywords